Juan de Tassis, 1st Count of Villamediana: Life

 Under king Philip II of Spain he was in the service of the unfortunate Prince Don Carlos, who died as a teenager.
 He participated in the war fighting the Morisco revolt in Granada and in North African towns such as Oran, now in Algeria.
-He was made a Knight of the Military Order of Santiago, serving the 3rd Duke of Alba in the conquest of Lisbon, Portugal, 29 June 1581.
-While he was there, his only son, Juan de Tassis y Peralta, 2nd Count of Villamediana was born.
+He was made a Knight of the Order of Santiago, serving the 3rd Duke of Alba in the conquest of Lisbon, Portugal, 29 June 1581.
+While he was there, his only son, Juan de Tassis, 2nd Count of Villamediana was born.
 In 1583 Tassis returned to Madrid with the king.
 He was created the 1st Count of Villamediana by king Philip III of Spain on 12 October 1603, confirming him as Correo Mayor, or Head of the Postal Communications within the Spanish Empire.
 He was married to Maria de Peralta Muñatones.